docarray/docarray/README.md

 DocArray allows you to **send your data**, in an ML-native way.

-This means there is native support for **Protobuf and gRPC**, in top of **HTTP** and serialization to JSON, JSONSchema, Base64, and Bytes.
+This means there is native support for **Protobuf and gRPC**, on top of **HTTP** and serialization to JSON, JSONSchema, Base64, and Bytes.

 This is useful for different use cases:
 - :cloud: You are **serving a model**, for example through **[Jina](https://github.com/jina-ai/jina/)** or **[FastAPI](https://github.com/tiangolo/fastapi/)**